Onewe: 2025: First world tour, We: Dream Chaser and Maze: Ad Astra

 On February 5, it was announced that the band would be holding their first world tour 2025 Onewe World Tour O!
 New E!volution IV, beginning in Vietnam on March 21, followed by 20 cities across the United States and Canada from April 6 to May 9, and a Seoul encore on June 14 and 15.

 On February 13, Onewe released a teaser announcing their second full-length album We: Dream Chaser, set to be released on March 5.

 On March 1, Onewe made their debut appearance on the music competition program Immortal Songs: Singing the Legend for the March First Movement special, achieving two consecutive wins with their reinterpretation of the "Independence Army Song".
 Two weeks later, the band followed this up with three consecutive wins on their second appearance with their reinterpretation of Baby Vox's "Doll", reaching the final round before losing to EXID.
 By their third invite within their first month on the show, Onewe earned the title of Immortal Songs super rookie.

 On April 21, it was announced that the 2025 Onewe World Tour 'O!
 New E!volution IV would continue with two concerts in Taipei on July 26.

+On July 4, it was announced that the band would be holding a concert enttled Flight: Onewe in Busan on August 9 and Seoul on August 30 and 31 organized by In Mate Project.

 On September 19, Onewe released a teaser announcing their fourth mini album Maze: Ad Astra.
 The EP was released on October 7, with 7 songs, including the lead single "Maze".
 All songs on the EP saw the band members participating in the writing, composing, and arranging of the songs.
 They received their first-ever music show win with "Maze" on October 15, 2025 on Show Champion.

 On November 15, Onewe earned their first overall Immortal Songs win, taking home the trophy with their reinterpretation of Sanulrim's "Mischievous Boy" scoring 420 points.